Italy Weather in August

 Is August a good time to visit Italy?

 August is the peak summer in Italy, especially at resorts.
-Whereas it can be fun to stumble across a local festival, it’s best to know when the national holidays are as almost everything shuts down.
+Whereas it can be fun to stumble across a local festival, it’s best to know when the national vacations are as almost everything shuts down.

-In August, particularly during the weeks on either side of Ferragosto (Aug 15), most of the country flees to the coast and mountains, and many towns are left half-deserted, with shops, bars and restaurants closed and a reduced public transport service.
+In August, particularly during the weeks on either side of Ferragosto (Aug 15), most of the country flees to the coast and mountains, and many towns are left half-deserted, with stores, bars and restaurants closed and a reduced public transport service.

-This tailor-made gastronomic journey in Tuscany and Amalfi Coast is perfect for your summer holiday in Italy.
+This tailor-made gastronomic journey in Tuscany and Amalfi Coast is perfect for your summer vacation in Italy.
 Taste the most wonderful and freshly made Italy food in Naples one day and enjoy the most beautiful views of the Amalfi Coast the next.

 Average rainfall in Italy in August